Skip navigation

 iMovie and the Apple Devices: A Symbiotic Relationship

-The Apple ecosystem is a web of devices, all connected, all speaking the same language.
+The Apple ecosystem all of your devices, all connected, all speaking the same language.

 It's here that iMovie finds its home.